open-sauced/docs/docs/community/100-days-of-oss.md

 - Give a talk or presentation on OSS.
 - Participate in or even start an X Space.
-- Write a blog post or create a video.
+- Write a blog post or create a video about OSS.

 ### Project Management